Proposal review checklist

 types of issues:

-- Proposal approval form is complete, including all required
+- Proposal file in this system is complete, including all required

 - The PI is eligible to submit.

 - Approval (prospect clearance) has been received

 from the NAU Foundation/Office of University Advancement for a proposal to a

 foundation or business/corporation.

 - Required compliance approvals (e.g., protocol

 approval dates for human subjects, animal use protocols, radiation safety,

 etc.) are documented; or if pending, the date of planned submission is given.